cbaggers/cepl/docs/004 - user-defined-structs.md

 ### Defining

-You create these using `defstruct-g`, so lets look at an example right now:
+`defstruct-g` is used to create these special structs, so lets look at an example right now:

 ```
      (defstruct-g our-data